ZenProjects/phpSMTPd/README.md

 ## _The project are completely experimental_

-## At this stage of the project they only receive SMTP message and store message it on inbound queue...
+## At this stage of the project they can only receive SMTP message and store message it on inbound queue...

 --------
 --------